-Christine Jobson, soprano, from Miami, Florida, has performed in Spain, Portugal, Austria, Russia, the Bahamas, Bermuda, and throughout the United States.
+Dr. Christine Jobson, Jamaican American soprano, from Miami, Florida, has performed in Spain, Portugal, Austria, Russia, Jamaica the Bahamas, Bermuda, and throughout the United States.
+Recently, Dr. Jobson sang in the chorus and was a featured soloist at the Metropolitan Opera for their Grammy award winning production of Porgy and Bess.
+She made her Russian debut at the Music Hall Theater in St. Petersburg, Russia, in Gershwin’s Porgy and Bess Suite.
 Operatic roles include the title role in Massenet’s Cendrillon, Musetta in La Bohème, Celie in Signor Deluso, and Annie and Bess in Porgy and Bess.
-Ms. Jobson made her Russian debut at

-the Music Hall Theater in St. Petersburg, Russia, in Gershwin’s Porgy and Bess Suite.
 South Florida concert appearances as soloist have been with the Delray Beach Chorale, Art Basel, Curtiss Mansion, Handel’s Messiah with the Hampton House Community Trust, the City of North Miami’s Mayoral Inauguration, and the opening day game with the Miami Marlins baseball team.
 Her debut with the South Florida Youth Orchestra of “Heart on the Wall” by Robert Owen was received with great acclaim.
 Christine’s work in the development of new opera includes a workshop of Beyond by Mary Ellen Childs, in a collaboration with Frost Opera Theater at the University of Miami, Opera America, and the Duffy Institute for New Opera.

-Ms. Jobson recently completed a doctoral degree in Vocal Pedagogy and Performance at the Frost School of Music at the University of Miami, with a dissertation on the life and legacy of composer Florence Price.
+Dr. Jobson completed a doctoral degree in Vocal Pedagogy and Performance at the Frost School of Music at the University of Miami, with a dissertation on the life and legacy of composer Florence Price.
 Her focus is on the preservation and dissemination of vocal music by African American composers, including Negro spirituals, anthems, art song, gospel, and hymns.
 Christine was awarded the 2017 – 2018 Presser Foundation Graduate Music Award, given annually at the University of Miami to support research and development.
 In summer 2018, Ms. Jobson presented an African American art song recital at the University of Miami at Salzburg, Austria Kammermusik Konzerte series, in addition to being a winner in the Salzburg Mirabell Competition.